sroehling/MailShredder/AppStoreInfo.md

 • Interactive filtering - select a message needing deletion, then filter for messages from the same sender (assuming those messages can probably be deleted too).
 • Save filters for the types of messages needing periodic deletion, such as online purchase receipts or bill payment notifications.
 • Support for email accounts with IMAP support, such as Gmail or iCloud.
 Please confirm your email account supports IMAP before downloading.
+• Quick setup for Gmail, iCloud and Yahoo email accounts -  After providing just the email address and password, the IMAP settings and recommended message deletion settings are configured automatically.
 • Multiple email account support.
 • Control over deletion behavior - either move messages to a trash folder or permanently delete them immediately.
 • Passcode to limit who can open the app.